Honors Core Courses

 Senior Capstone: Honors 475 or XXX-474 (3-6 credits)

-An Honors Senior Seminar (HNRS 475), which is offered SPRING semester ONLY,
+An Honors Senior Seminar (HNRS 475), which is offered BOTH fall and spring,

 ~ OR ~

-An Honors Thesis (XXX 474), where students work with a faculty advisor to design and complete a research project over two semesters (fall/spring or spring/fall).
+- An Honors Thesis (XXX 474), where students work with a faculty advisor to design and complete an independent research project over two semesters (fall/spring or spring/fall).